BurritosRule/software-engineering-notes/README.md

 ### Tools
 - **GitHub**/**GitLab**/**Bitbucket**:
   - A platform for version control and collaboration.
-  - Enables code sharing, pull requests, and code
+  - Enables code sharing, pull requests, and code reviews.

 ## Testing (IN PROGRESS)